 hansen partnership pty ltd

 melbourne | vietnam

-level 4 136 exhibition st
+level 4 136 exhibition 3 to

-melbourne vio 3000
+melbourne vic 3000

-t 61 3 9654 8844 f 61 3 9654 8088
+t 61 3 965 48844 f 61 3 9654 8088

 e info@hansen-online.com.au

 w hansen-online.com.au

 4 implementation

 The implementation of this structure plan is unlikely to be achieved in the short term, and will require careful on-going management due to the large number of landowners within the precinct and the existing nature of development.
 Nonetheless, it important that a clear strategic direction be established for the precinct in order to guide development as it occurs and to provide landowners with an understanding of the potential of their holdings.